nmirak/nmirak.githab.io/about.md

 permalink: /about/
 ---

-I am a graduate student studying Political Science and International Relations at the [American University of Armenia](http://www.aua.am){:target="_blank"}.
+I am a graduate student studying Political Science and International Relations at the American University of Armenia.
 Here you may find some of my writings and working papers -- probably political in their kind most of the time.
 Occasionally I may post other materials as well, as I enjoy other activities, too.
 These include but are not limited to foreign languages, drawing, graphic design and scripting (computers).

 For contacting me, you may use this public e-mail address: [public-affairs@t-online.de](mailto:public-affairs@t-online.de).